 For a true taste of Porto, be sure to also explore the warren of windy streets behind the riverside.
 As one local told me, back in the day “you couldn’t go there at night without losing your dignity”, but nowadays there isn’t much to fear from dipping into this little labyrinth of backstreets.

-This church is interesting not just for its gorgeous tiled murals, but also for its unusual construction.
-Look closely and you’ll notice it’s actually two adjacent churches (the other on the left is the Church of the Carmelites) which have been sort-of merged together.
+This church is interesting not just for its spectacular tiled murals, but also for its unusual construction.
+Look closely and you’ll notice it’s actually two adjacent churches which have been sort of merged together.

-The Fundação Serralves museum hosts various temporary exhibitions focusing mainly on contemporary Portuguese artists.
-The art is intriguing, but so is the museum’s minimalist architecture, not to mention the surrounding sculpture gardens and farmland.
-I easily lost a couple of hours gazing at the modern art and wandering through the lush park area.
+The Fundação Serralves museum hosts various exhibitions focusing mainly on contemporary Portuguese artists.
+The art is intriguing, but so is the museum’s minimalist architecture, not to mention the surrounding sculpture gardens and parks with a treetop walk.
+It’s a little bit outside of the old center but worth getting to.

 7. Eat this gross thing

 The francesinha is the typical Porto dish, consisting of multiple layers of beef, ham, bacon, sausage, egg and dough, drenched in tomato and beer sauce, and served with fries.

 Yes, it has about as much subtlety as a British builder’s breakfast, and no, it’s not a particularly light meal.
 But maybe, if he visited Porto, this is the sort of thing that a tipsy Anthony Bourdain might call a guilty pleasure.
 If you’re going to do this, do it on a very empty stomach.

 The restaurant where I got mine didn’t forget about the vegetables, as they toothpicked a single token cherry tomato onto my epic layer cake of meat.
 (It was drenched in melted cheese, of course.)